home-assistant/home-assistant.io/source/_integrations/xiaomi_miio.markdown

 Sensor                           | Description
 -------------------------------- | --------------------------------------------------------------
-Carbon Dioxide                   | The current carbon dioxide measured in ppm
+Carbon Dioxide                   | The current carbon dioxide in ppm
 Dust filter life remaining       | The remaining life of the dust filter
-Dust filter life remaining days  | The remaining life of the dust filter in day
+Dust filter life remaining days  | The remaining life of the dust filter in days
 Upper filter life remaining      | The remaining life of the upper filter
-Upper filter life remaining days | The remaining life of the upper filter in day
+Upper filter life remaining days | The remaining life of the upper filter in days
-PM2.5                            | The current particulate matter 2.5 measured
+PM2.5                            | The current particulate matter 2.5
-Temperature                      | The current outside temperature measured
+Temperature                      | The current outside temperature
-Control Speed                    | The current motor speed measured in rpm
+Control Speed                    | The current motor speed in rpm
-Favorite Speed                   | The favorite motor speed measured in rpm
+Favorite Speed                   | The favorite motor speed in rpm

 - Switch entities